menhera-org/TabArray/docs/addons.mozilla.org/description.en.md

 - Button to clear cookies for a container.
 - List and delete cookies by sites in a container.
 - Option to remove cookies automatically for a container when closing it.
+- Option to save memory for inactive tabs withoug closing them.
+- Reopen any tab in any container, from the button in the address bar.
+- Group containers.
-- Option to change preferred languages for a container.
+- Use tags to organize tabs inside a container.

 **Keyboard shorcuts (can be changed or disabled in Add-ons Manager):**

 - Ctrl+Alt+G: Open the containers popup.
 - Ctrl+Alt+S: Open the containers sidebar.
+- Ctrl+Alt+1: Windows view on the popup.
+- Ctrl+Alt+2: Containers view on the popup.
+- Ctrl+Alt+3: Sites view on the popup.
+- Ctrl+Alt+5: Open settings.

 **Compatibility and other extensions**